 Method 2: Turmeric

-I have to admit, turmeric is not that common in western cuisine, but it is a very frequently used ingredient in Asia.
-Due to its yellow color and its strong, slightly bitter, and peppery-spicy flavor, it comes very close to ground mustard.
+I have to admit, turmeric, along with a lot of alternatives for turmeric, is not that common in Western cuisine, but it is a very frequently used ingredient in Asia.
+Due to its yellow color and its trong, slightly bitter, and peppery-spicy flavor, it comes very close to ground mustard.

 You can buy it as a powder already, which makes it very easy to add it to sauces, soups and even mix it into minced meat.
 In addition, it is said that this golden powder has various health benefits; hence many people brew it into a tea as a daily vitamin boost.